 Selecting the right hostel is the most important part of making sure you have a good time.
 That is why it is important to read the reviews of the hostel as well as the descriptions.
 I made the mistake of booking a night at the biggest “party” hostel in Bali when all I wanted to do was rest.
 Needless to say, it was one of my worst experiences in a hostel.

 Breakfast?
-Is there Breakfast?
+Is there free breakfast?
 Is it included in the price?
 Kitchen?
 You can save a lot of money by cooking your own food.
 Laundry service?
 Does the hostel offer any laundry services?
 This is very important for long-term travelers.

 A hostel is not a hotel.
 You will not find the comfort nor the complimentary items you expect.
 These are the things you should have before you arrive at the hostel.

-4. Reusable Earplugs – For your noisy roommates and people that snore!
+- Reusable Earplugs – For your noisy roommates and people that snore!
+Don’t skim out on these, they are hotel essentials!

 Check-In Checklist (What to Ask When Checking In)